 I’d been waiting for over three hours and my distress was growing.
 As soon as my name appeared on the screen I all but bolted for the assigned door, relieved to finally be out of the crowded waiting area.

-‘Hello Miss F, what can I do for you?’
+‘Hello Miss, what can I do for you?’

 I burst into tears.

-I was a high functioning depressive who had been weaned off her medication for over four years and appeared to be coping well.
-Besides that, I had just finished studying, had been made redundant at the mouth of Christmas and was properly unemployed for the first time in my life.
+I was and continue to be a high-functioning depressive.
+Besides that, I had just finished studying, had been made redundant at the mouth of Christmas, and was properly unemployed for the first time in my life.
 In hindsight, I had no idea how to cope or distract myself without something to keep me busy.

 I was spiraling because I was able to spend twenty-four hours a day within my own head, and that was a dangerous place.

 “Are you passively suicidal or actively suicidal?” the GP handed me a tissue just as tears threatened to spill from my eyes.